 We structure the paper as follows.
-In Section II, we describe the background expansion and linear perturbations in JBD gravity, highlighting its impact on probes of the expansion history, the large-scale structure, and the CMB.
-In Section III, we capture the impact of JBD gravity on the nonlinear corrections to the matter power spectrum by performing a hybrid suite of N-body simulations (using modified versions of COLA [99, 100] and RAMSES [101]) and subsequently modifying the prescription for the HMCODE [102, 103] fitting function.
+In Section II, we describe the background expansion and linear perturbations in JBD gravity, highlighting its impact on probes of the expansion history, the large-scale structure, and the cosmic microwave background.
+In Section III, we capture the impact of JBD gravity on the nonlinear corrections to the matter power spectrum by performing a hybrid suite of N-body simulations (using modified versions of COLA [98, 99] and RAMSES [100]) and subsequently modifying the prescription for the HMCODE [101, 102] fitting function.
 In Section IV, we outline the analysis techniques, cosmological datasets, and treatment of systematic uncertainties.
 In Sections V, VI, VII, and VIII, we provide the cosmological constraints on JBD gravity, and discuss their dependence on the datasets considered, the complexity of the cosmological model, and the analysis choices.
-We highlight the parameter degeneracies (in particular with massive neutrinos and baryonic feedback), model selection preferences (mainly JBD gravity against GR), and changes in the concordance between datasets (between Planck and KiDS, and between Planck and Riess et al. 2019 [79]).
+We highlight the parameter degeneracies (in particular with massive neutrinos and baryonic feedback), model selection preferences (mainly JBD gravity against GR), and changes in the concordance between datasets (between Planck and KiDS, and between Planck and Riess et al. 2019 [77]).
 In Section IX, we conclude with a summary of the findings.